Last Updated on April 12, 2022 by Jim Ferri

 6) Sign Up For Price Alerts

 If you’re budgeting, it can be helpful to sign up for price alerts on online booking sites.
 Travelocity, Expedia, Kayak and Airfarewatchdog, for example, will email you with updates of fares.
 Several airlines will also notify you of special fares, especially last-minute deals.
+Always be on the lookout for last-minute travel deals.

 7) To Save Money, Plan Your Travel Wisely